Capturing attention through email can feel like finding a needle in a haystack.

 When crafted correctly, cold emails can be powerful tools for networking, sales outreach and lead generation.
-Unlike spam, which is unsolicited and often irrelevant, cold emails are thoughtfully composed messages sent to individuals you haven’t yet engaged, targeting specific needs or interests.
+Unlike spam, which is unsolicited and often irrelevant, cold emails are thoughtfully composed messages sent to individuals you haven’t yet engaged with, targeting specific needs or interests.

 Once you’re ready to start creating them, you can use our cold email templates to build your campaigns.